sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/leveling-guide.md

 - Yes, there are numerous ways to build skills and experience, which will ultimately lead you to making progress within a level’s dimensions.
 We complete a biannual talent review and compensation calibration, which includes reviewing and rewarding growth in level.
 - We also benchmark our roles every 6 months to ensure we are keeping up with the market, and will make market adjustments as necessary when our bands are updated.

-## How does a Teammate progress from one level to the next?
+## How does a teammate progress from one level to the next?

 - Promotions from one level to the next are considered in our biannual Talent Review process.
 Individuals striving toward, and meeting the expectations of, the next level are considered for promotion.
 - To change an existing Teammate’s level, or do a promotion off-cycle, please alert your People Partner.
 They will then guide you through the promotion process to solidify the change.